-$\label{lem:Accreditation: Accreditation: Hanover College is accredited by the North Central Association of Colleges and Secondary Schools 30 N. LaSalle St., Suite 2400, Chicago, IL 60602 / (800) 621-7440 \\$
+Accreditation: Hanover College is accredited by the Higher Learning Commission, 230 S. LaSalle St., Suite 7-500, Chicago, IL 60604 / (800) 621-7440.

 THE CORE CURRICULUM REQUIREMENTS and AREAS OF COMPETENCY AND ENGAGEMENT

 The Core Curriculum Requirements (CCRs) establish a framework for a diverse distribution of liberal arts courses and life-long learning.
 Students explore a breadth of foundational study across the curriculum: Literary and Artistic Perspectives; Historical and Social Perspectives; Philosophical and Religious Perspectives; Scientific, Mathematical, and Algorithmic Methods; World Languages and Cultures; and Health and Fitness Applied.
 The Areas of Competency and Engagement (ACEs) represent a campuswide commitment to the skills and awareness expected of an educated person.
 These courses in writing, speaking, cultural perspectives, and quantitative and logical reasoning are offered throughout the curriculum and across disciplines.
 Most students will fulfil them in conjunction with CCRs or their major requirements.